Saquib-usman/Saquib-usman/README.md

 # 👋 Hi there, I'm Saquib Usman!

 Welcome to my GitHub profile!
-I'm a passionate learner and aspiring software developer currently diving deep into Data Structures and Algorithms (DSA) and Java.
+I'm a passionate learner and aspiring software developer currently diving deep into Data Structures and Algorithms (DSA) with Java where i solved more than 250 Problems.
 My journey in tech is driven by curiosity and the desire to build innovative solutions.
 Let's connect and collaborate!

 ## 👀 About Me